kudobuilder/kuttl.dev/content/docs/contributing.md

 # Contributing

-The source code for both [KUDO](https://github.com/kudobuilder/kudo) and [KUDO Operators](https://github.com/kudobuilder/operators) lives on GitHub.
+The source code for [KUTTL](https://github.com/kudobuilder/kuttl) lives on GitHub.
 We welcome feature requests and bug reports in the form of [issues](https://help.github.com/en/articles/about-issues), and of course code - which includes documentation! - in the form of [pull requests](https://help.github.com/en/articles/about-pull-requests) (PRs).

 There's a ton of stuff to do and there's opportunities to contribute in a variety of ways.
-We'd suggest that newcomers look at issues tagged with ['good first issue'](https://github.com/kudobuilder/kudo/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and ['help wanted'](https://github.com/kudobuilder/kudo/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and then then jump into [#kudo on the Kubernetes Slack](https://kubernetes.slack.com/messages/kudo/) to discuss.
+We'd suggest that newcomers look at issues tagged with ['good first issue'](https://github.com/kudobuilder/kuttl/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and ['help wanted'](https://github.com/kudobuilder/kuttl/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and then then jump into [#kudo on the Kubernetes Slack](https://kubernetes.slack.com/messages/kudo/) to discuss.
+KUTTL is now separate from KUDO however we currently plan to use the same communication channels.

-Please also take some time to read our [Contributing Guidelines](https://github.com/kudobuilder/kudo/blob/master/CONTRIBUTING.md).
+Please also take some time to read our [Contributing Guidelines](https://github.com/kudobuilder/kuttl/blob/master/CONTRIBUTING.md).

 ## Raising an Issue